 They may also function as consultants in the creative process, helping designers to figure out the technical requirements to make their designs come to life.

-The Skills Needed to Succeed
+The Skills Needed to Become a Junior Website Administrator

 With such a broad range of responsibilities, junior website administrators must have a varied and deep skillset to succeed.
 Those skills encompass everything from the more technical aspects of their role to the human side of the equation, which is just as important.